jakubtomsu/sds/README.md

 - `Queue` - A simple ring-buffer based queue
 - `Bit_Array` - Array of booleans stored as single bits.
 This can be useful in cases where `bit_set` is too small (>128 elements).

 All of the datastructures follow ZII - zero is initialization.
 So you don't need to ever call any `_init/_make` procs.
+There is also always a "dummy" invalid value which is returned in case `get_ptr_safe` fails (Note: SOA Array is the only exception).

+Most of the procs have a regular and a `_safe` version.
+The regular procedure asserts if anything is incorrect, e.g. if the item you're trying to look-up doesn't exist or if a new value cannot be appended.
+The safe version never panics/asserts and returns an OK boolean value.

 > [!TIP]
 > if you only need one particular datastructure, you should be able to just take that one particular odin file and put it directly in your project.
 This might be more conventient for smaller programs.